-This guidance sets out how people can be encouraged to increase the amount they walk or cycle for travel or recreation purposes.
+This guideline sets out how people can be encouraged to increase the amount they walk or cycle for travel or recreation purposes.
 This will help meet public health and other goals (for instance, to reduce traffic congestion, air pollution and greenhouse gas emissions).

-The guidance is for commissioners, managers and practitioners involved in physical activity promotion or who work in the environment, parks and leisure or transport planning sectors.
+The guideline is for commissioners, managers and practitioners involved in physical activity promotion or who work in the environment, parks and leisure or transport planning sectors.
 They could be working in local authorities, the NHS and other organisations in the public, private, voluntary and community sectors.

 In addition, it will be of interest to people who promote walking and cycling in an unpaid capacity and other members of the public.